 Bridge is a wonderful game, tailor-made for anyone who likes a challenge and enjoys the company of others.
 Making the experience enjoyable is very much the spirit in which I teach and play the game.
 My approach builds on the tried and tested methods of Andrew Robson, the UK’s number one bridge teacher and writer, a good friend of mine who encouraged me to start this venture.

-There are several ways that I may be able to help you learn or develop your game.I have been playing bridge at a high level for many years, with a number of national and tournament wins and consistent winnings in high stake money bridge games.
-I have been teaching it face to face in Oxfordshire and more recently online for several years.
+There are several ways that I may be able to help you learn or develop your game.
+I have been playing bridge at a high level for many years, with a number of national and tournament wins and consistent winnings in high stake money bridge games.
+I have been teaching it face to face in Oxfordshire and online for the past seven years.
+In 2024, my partner Charlie Bucknell and I won the trophy for county players of the year and also topped the English Bridge Union’s national partnership grading scheme.

 Beginners courses